Nah Lee | 이나윤

 In the second essay, I study hospital reviews (in a way that reviews have made the healthcare service 'less of a credence type' of product), how clinical and experiential information in reviews influence hospitals' response behavior, and policy implication in designing interventions to help providers improve clinical quality of care.

-As an empirical researcher, I mainly use machine learning and econometrics, but I also use analytical modeling (to link theory-driven research questions to data) and lab experiments (to reinforce research findings).
+As an empirical researcher, I mainly use econometrics, causal modeling and NLP/machine learning, but I also use analytical modeling (to link theory-driven research questions to data) and lab experiments (to reinforce research findings).